© 2023 Rentokil Initial plc and subject to the conditions in the legal statement.

 Where food is a core part of the business (retailing, manufacturing, distributing food and beverages) and/or where the business is public-facing, the need for proactive pest control measures is a higher priority, and is subject to food safety and hygiene legislation, regulated by national governments and auditing bodies linked to the industries themselves.

-Food-borne illnesses are a common, yet preventable, public health problem across the globe.
 Poor hand hygiene and food preparation practices as well as pests, present a big threat to food safety along the entire supply chain, leading to serious problems for both individuals and to business operations.

 Supported by a technical team and regulatory experts, as well as having focused R&D programmes for innovative, technologically advanced non-toxic products, Rentokil technicians offer best in class products and solutions that underpin their knowledge and advice.